Why capable professionals lose confidence when it matters most

 ‘Slow down and breathe.’

-These suggestions assume confidence is a mindset problem.
-For many capable professionals, it is not.
-It is a performance under pressure problem.
+But these suggestions assume confidence is a mindset problem, but for many capable professionals, it isn't.
+It's a 'performance under pressure' problem.

 When the stakes rise, techniques that work in low pressure environments often stop holding.
 Scripts feel brittle.
 Tips feel shallow.
 The gap between what you know and how you sound widens.